“It starts on the family farm…”

 Environment.
 Community.
 Real Food.

 As part of the Brookfarm family, we know these values will ring true with you.
-It’s one thing to claim these values are what we’re about, but it’s another to see first hand how we bring them to life.

 “Sustainability is what we do,” says Pam.
 “It permeates through every facet of Brookfarm and has done since day one.
-It’s just the natural, logical way to do things if you care at all about the place we live.”
+It’s just the natural, logical way to do things, if you care at all about the place we live.”

-Brookfarm was born from a dream to move to the country and a passion for quality, healthy, real food.
+Brookfarm was born from a dream, to move to the country and a passion for quality, healthy, real food.
 It’s ongoing commitment to sourcing ingredients from only sustainable farms, using only the best ingredients mean quality is never compromised.

 With a focus on strong growth in the international export market particularly Asia Pacific, Brookfarm remains dedicated to its roots as an Australian brand, particularly the Northern Rivers of NSW and its rich soils in which they grow.
 It’s the unique qualities of the immediate environment – the sea, the sand and the lush hinterland – which allows Brookfarm to create real food products that people can eat every day.